 Problem #2 – What is your name in pinyin?

 What is Yip, Ip, and Jip in pinyin?
 Can you guess?
 I’ll provide the answer at the bottom of the post.

-Pinyin, or the standardized spellings of Chinese words in English, is like a language unto itself.
+Pinyin, or the standardized spellings of Chinese words in English, is like a language unto itself and it’s been evolving since the first English-speaking explorers hit the Chinese shores.
 I think of it like a bridge language to help students form the right sounds.
 Many Chinese language classes teach only pinyin, or the sounds of Chinese, leaving the much more difficult task of associating the sounds with the characters later.
 If you know your Chinese name in pinyin, you are halfway home.

 Problem #3 – Which one of those characters on the document is your name?

 Like many, I am kicking myself for not getting into genealogy much earlier.
 My grandfather had a beautiful calligraphic hand.
 I’m sure he would have been delighted to teach me but I missed my chance.
 However, I am resourceful, and I’ve been collecting documents for the past twenty years.
 Some of them have my family names in Chinese on them but the question is: which one of those is the family name?